MichaelCaditz/Net-Zero/README.md

 What does this software do?

 Unique workflow: Workflow starts with determining power demand.
-User then specifies hgeographic coordianates of PV plant, a tracking system, and a proposed sun-hour insolation value (obtained from TMY files imported by user, or optionally, monthly averages pre-loaded in database), and the number of days of auto9nomy desired.
+User then specifies geographic coordianates of PV plant, a tracking system, and a proposed sun-hour insolation value (obtained from TMY files imported by user, or optionally, monthly averages pre-loaded in database), and the number of days of auto9nomy desired.
 Net-Zero then calculates the rated PV capacity required, and also the rated battery storage capacity.

+User can then chart the conequences of the chosen parameters vis a vis meeting the energy deman, What-if scenarios can be created to consider other tracking systems or assumed insolation values.

+Once user identifies rated PV power and batter capacity required, then those values could be input to SAM, or other software to build a system.

 Estimates demand from list of appliances.
 User selects geographical location of PV plant.